-The Department of Justice indicted two men and the on Wednesday for their role in a chain of devastating ransomware attacks dating back to 2015.
+The Department of Justice indicted two men on Wednesday for their role in a chain of devastating ransomware attacks dating back to 2015.
 The US Treasury Department - for the first time ever - sanctioned two Bitcoin addresses used by the men to funnel funds.

 We learned Wednesday that some of most damning ransomware attacks over the last couple years, including one that brought the city of Atlanta to a veritable standstill this spring, appear to have been carried out by just two men.